RhuanD/cadastro/README.md

 ## Copyright and License

 Copyright 2013-2019 Blackrock Digital LLC.
-Code released under the [MIT](https://github.com/BlackrockDigital/startbootstrap-landing-page/blob/gh-pages/LICENSE) license.
+Code released under the [MIT](https://github.com/BlackrockDigital/startbootstrap-landing-page/blob/gh-pages/LICENSE) license & Rhuan Dornelles, who made the backend and some customizations to the template.